kHarshit/kHarshit.github.io/_posts/2020-01-17-color-and-color-spaces-in-computer-vision.md

 These two terms are often used interchangeably, but they mean different things:

 A **color model** is a mathematical way to organize colors, it defines the axes and the structure.
-RGB uses a cube with red, green, and blue axes.
+RGB uses a cube with <span class="color-red">red</span>, <span class="color-green">green</span>, and <span class="color-blue">blue</span> axes.
 HSV uses a cylinder with hue, saturation, and value.
 The model tells you _how_ colors are arranged, but not what they actually look like.

 A **color space** takes a model and maps it to real-world colors.
 It gives it real-world meaning by defining things like the exact primary colors, white point, and gamma correction.
 For example, sRGB and Adobe RGB are both based on the RGB model, but they define the primary colors differently. sRGB has a smaller gamut (range of colors) than Adobe RGB.
 So the same RGB values like (128, 0, 0) will look different on each.